smallcrustation/ghibli-api-connection/readme.md

-Simple connection to Studio Ghibli API
+Connection to Studio Ghibli API
+- Uses XMLHttpRequest and Promise's to return data
+- responsive design